 Atmos filed its first RRM on ACSC members on April 14, 2008.
-The request was for increased revenues of \$33.5 million.
-ACSC held a meeting in Addison on July 10, 2008, to discuss the RRM filing.
-ACSC consultants prepared a report recommending adjustments to the Company's request that would result in an increase of \$19.8 million.
+The request was for \$33.5 increased revenues of million.
+ACSC held a meeting in Addison on July 10, 2008, to discuss the RRM filing. consultants prepared a report recommending adjustments to the Company's request that would result in an increase of \$19.8 million.
 On August 8, a tentative settlement was announced that reduced the requested \$33.5 million by \$13.5 million.
-The settled revenue was only \$200,000 more than that recommended by ACSC consultants.
+The settled revenue \$200,000 more than recommended by ACSC consultants.